• Home

 4. Commencement

-A commencement notice must be submitted to the Council prior to commencement.
-Once development commences the Council will send you a demand notice requesting payment.
-CIL can be paid in instalments.
-Smaller schemes can pay three instalments over an 18 month period from commencement.
-Larger schemes will have a longer payment period.
+A commencement notice must be submitted to the council prior to commencement.
+Once development commences the council will send you a demand notice requesting payment.
+CIL can be paid in instalments in accordance with our CIL Instalment Policy.

 5. Completion